zzzprojects/Dapper-Plus/docs2/pages/documentations/actions/bulk-merge.md

 ## Definition

-The Dapper Plus BulkMerge method allow to MERGE entities in a database table or a view.
+The Dapper Plus BulkMerge method allows to MERGE entities in a database table or a view.

 ## Bulk Merge Entity

-The Dapper Plus BulkMerge method allow merging a single or multiple entities of the same type.
+The Dapper Plus BulkMerge method allows merging a single or multiple entities of the same type.

 ```csharp